drei01/pricing-saas/content/pricing-pages.md

                     Designed to match your website
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    Design and Customize your Pricing Page, so it matches your website’s theme and attitude.
+                    Design and Customize your Pricing Table, so it matches your website’s theme and attitude.
 You can change it any time you want and the changes happen <b>live</b> on your pricing page.
 No need to wait for a developer to update your pricing.
                 </p>
             </div>